-Hello Mr. Frey, please introduce yourself briefly to the readers.
+Hello, Mr. Frey.
+Please introduce yourself briefly to our readers.

-My name is Martin and I am 27 years old.
-I have a bachelor's degree in chemistry and master's degree with a specialization in polymer and electrochemistry from the University of Stuttgart.
-Currently, I am working as a doctoral student in the principles research on batteries at the Ulm and Sindelfingen locations.
+My name is Martin, and I am 27 years old.
+I have a bachelor's degree in chemistry and a master's degree with a specialization in polymer and electrochemistry from the University of Stuttgart.
+Back then, I was working as a doctoral candidate doing basic research on batteries at the Ulm and Sindelfingen locations.

-Daimler was present in my life from my early childhood because I grew up in the "Gottlieb-Daimler City" of Schorndorf and was nurtured in the passion for the automobile and the Mercedes-Benz brand.
-For me, it was already clear very early that I would like to help design the mobility of tomorrow at Daimler.
-When you really want to move something, you need a strong partner.
-For me this is definitely Daimler!
+Daimler was present in my life from my early childhood on, because I grew up in the "Gottlieb-Daimler City" of Schorndorf.
+I started to love automobiles and the Mercedes-Benz brand at an early age.
+I already knew very early on that I would like to actively shape the future of mobility at Daimler.
+If you really want to make a difference, you need a strong partner.

 How does a chemist get into a company that is dominated by engineers?
-Very simply: By making oneself interesting!
-And this is exactly what I already actively tried to do during my study of chemistry – through courses and special lectures on topics that are relevant for a company like Daimler.
+Simply by attracting people’s interest!
+And that’s what I very actively tried to do as a chemistry student — through courses and special lectures on topics that are relevant to a company like Daimler.
 After that, the icing on the cake was my master's thesis, which I worked on at the Institute for Polymer Chemistry at the University of Stuttgart.
-Here, I was able to bundle my skills and to develop an innovative cathode concept for lithium-sulfur batteries.
-This also did not remain unnoticed: That is how it came about that I met my current colleague and mentor for my doctoral thesis, who immediately saw the potential of my work and hired me for the doctoral thesis.
-I could then transition seamlessly from my studies to my doctoral thesis at Daimler just as I had planned.
-I would say: “Mission accomplished“.
+There I was able to consolidate my skills and to develop an innovative cathode concept for lithium-sulfur batteries.
+This enabled me to write my dissertation at the University of Stuttgart in cooperation with Daimler and move seamlessly from my graduate studies to a Ph.D.
+I had accomplished my mission.

-What is your previous experience at Daimler – starting from the first day in the company until today?
+What have you experienced at Daimler so far, from your first day at the company until today?

 I started out in the team for electrochemical layers.
-The way was clear for me from day one: to expound on the topic of my master's in my doctoral thesis and optimize it for use in the vehicle.
-This is how it came about that I changed over thematically into the Principles HV Battery team.
-Because this is exactly my task as a chemist: to examine and understand the principles of battery chemistry of future battery generations and - first and foremost - to enable using them for our future products!
+I knew from day one that I would expand the topic of my master's thesis in my doctoral dissertation and optimize it for use in vehicles.
+So I switched to the Principles HV Battery team at the E-Drive Center for reasons related to my topic.
+My task as a chemist is to examine and understand the principles of the battery chemistry of future battery generations — and, most importantly, to use them for creating our future products!

-It is interesting that today modern chemistry is ever-present in our world and has significantly shaped our life as we know it – of course this influence also applies to the automobile.
-This becomes obvious when we consider alternative drive concepts.
-Battery and fuel cell are of course the buzz words we immediately associate with chemistry.
-However, chemistry plays a part not only in energy storage or energy conversion devices but also in exhaust purification, for example.
-For example, AdBlue is a urea compound that contributes greatly to the environmental efficiency of our vehicles.
-Or the topics of light construction and fiber composites, which make the interior and exterior of our products look very elegant.
-Or paints that would be unthinkable without modern chemistry.
+It’s interesting to see that modern chemistry is omnipresent in our world today and that it has significantly shaped our daily life — and so has the automobile.
+This becomes obvious if we consider alternative concepts of the powertrain.
+“Battery” and “fuel cell” are of course the buzzwords we immediately associate with chemistry.
+But energy storage and energy conversion devices aren’t the only areas in which chemistry plays a part.
+Chemistry also plays a role in the lightweight construction and fiber composites that make the interior and exterior of our products look very elegant.
+And paints would be unthinkable without modern chemistry.

-Chemistry plays a visible and invisible role in many areas of the automobile, and the list will be continued.
-That is why I am very excited to be able to use my expertise on a broad base at Daimler.
-However, the expertise of my colleagues is just as valuable for me.
-At Daimler, I have the opportunity to connect with a network of specialists from almost all thematic areas, if needed.
-I can find out first-hand what requirements my colleagues have, for example in designing a battery – and can take their input into the lab in order to either solve the problems with the help of chemistry or prevent them from occurring altogether.
-For me it is clear: "The best or nothing" begins with the molecule.
+At Daimler, I have the opportunity to connect with a network of specialists from almost every thematic area if I need to.
+I can find out at first hand what my colleagues’ requirements are — for example, if they are designing a battery.
+And I can take their input into the lab in order to either solve the problems with the help of chemistry or prevent them from occurring altogether.
+For me it’s clear that "The Best or Nothing" begins with the molecule.

 Can you tell us a bit more about the topic of your doctoral thesis?

-The title of my doctoral thesis was "New High-Energy Materials for Battery Technology".
-Electro mobility is a very important future topic, for which it is decisive to continue to do research and development for batteries.
-The electrification of the drivetrain is "not a discretionary option, but an obligation", said Professor Dr. Thomas Weber, Member of the Board of Management Daimler AG responsible for Group Research and & Mercedes-Benz Cars Development.
-This was the starting point for my doctoral thesis: I concern myself with the development of energy storage materials for future battery generations with a focus not only on better batteries with significantly more power and greater range but also on batteries that are safe and have a long life.
+The title of my doctoral thesis was “New High-Energy Materials for Battery Technology.”
+Electric mobility is a very important future-oriented topic, so it is essential that we continue to do research and development work related to batteries.
+I’m working on the development of energy storage materials for future battery generations.
+I’m focusing not only on better batteries with significantly more power and greater range but also on batteries that are safe and have a long life.
 In this respect, costs play a major role.
-I must always keep them in mind when I am developing new materials in the lab.
-After that, at the end of the day, there must be a positive business case.
-The lithium-sulfur technology is a hot candidate for such a battery.
-My challenge is to "tame" the sulfur in the battery in a possibly simple process with possibly simple means in order to develop a highly potent lithium-sulfur battery.
+I have to always keep them in mind when I’m developing new materials in the lab, because at the end of the day there always has to be a positive business case.
+Lithium-sulfur technology is a hot candidate for such a battery.
+My challenge is to “tame” the sulfur in the battery in a process that is as simple as possible and with means that are also as simple as possible in order to develop a highly potent lithium-sulfur battery.

-What successes have you already been able to report through your research?
+What successes have you already achieved through your research?

-My work is aimed at giving Daimler access to the technological leadership in the area of lithium-sulfur technology.
-This can be done very effectively in the form of patents, and has meanwhile led to the registration of 4 patents in the area of lithium-sulfur technology during my one-and-a-half years of doctoral work.
-One highlight was the award for my research from the German Federal Ministry for Education and Research and the Fraunhofer Gesellschaft with the Drive-E Study Award in the "Energy Storage" category.
-Moreover, I was able to present my research personally to Dr. Thomas Weber at the doctoral students' market place in January 2015.
-I also presented my doctoral thesis successfully through various poster presentations and presentations at specialist conferences.
-In April 2015, I was given the opportunity to present my research to Professor Dr. Richard Schrock, Nobel Prize winner in chemistry from the year 2015.
+My work is aimed at making Daimler a leader in the area of lithium-sulfur technology.
+This can be done very effectively in the form of patents, and that’s why we’ve registered four patents in this area during my one-and-a-half years of doctoral work.
+One highlight was the recognition of my research by the German Federal Ministry for Education and Research and the Frauenhofer Gesellschaft, which presented me with the Drive-E Study Award in the "Energy Storage" category.
+In addition, I was able to present my thesis in various presentations at scientific conferences.
+In April 2015 I was given the opportunity to present my research to Professor Richard Schrock, the Nobel Prize winner in chemistry from the year 2005.

-However, the greatest success for me is that my colleagues from the Research & Development unit and from Mercedes-Benz Research & Development North America come to me and ask me for my expert opinion on the happenings in the battery world.
-This shows me that the colleagues and thus also Daimler are interested in my work.
+But the greatest success for me is that my colleagues from the Research & Development unit and from Mercedes-Benz Research & Development North America regularly come to me and ask me for my expert opinion on the latest developments in the world of batteries.
+This shows me that my colleagues and the Daimler Group as a whole are interested in my work.